That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Protein: switches on hormones that help balance insulin (cheese, egg, hummus, nuts)

-- Fibre: see point 1 (vegetables alongside, always)
+- Fibre: see point 1 (veg alongside, always)

 That apple?
-Eat it with nut butter (1 tablespoon, not half a jar).
+Eat it with nut butter (1 tablespoon, not half the jar).
 That cracker?
 With hummus or cheese.
 That pasta or noodles?
-Use 1-2 tablespoons of olive oil per portion and half a tin of beans (about 100-120g).
+Use 1-2 tablespoons of olive oil per portion and half a tin of beans (around 100-120g).
 Enough for the stabilising effect, without turning it into a calorie bomb.

 4. The after-meal move.
 10 minutes of movement within 90 minutes of eating.
-Not a workout, just movement:
+Not exercise, just movement:

 - Up and down the stairs